This documentation is out of date!

 Using the Docker image

-A pre-built Docker image is available here: ghcr.io/matrix-org/matrix-authentication-service:main
+A pre-built Docker image is available here: ghcr.io/matrix-org/matrix-authentication-service:latest

 The image can also be built from the source: